-Cumulative Impacts of Alternative B. The cumulative impacts on land use and coastal infrastructure in the geographic analysis area would be minor and minor beneficial.
+Cumulative Impacts of Alternative B. The cumulative impacts on land use and coastal infrastructure in the geographic analysis area would be minor and minor beneficial due to port utilization.
 As with Alternative B alone, these cumulative impacts would not alter the overall character of land use and coastal infrastructure in the geographic analysis area.
-Cumulative impacts on land use and coastal infrastructure would be additive only if land disturbance associated with one or more other offshore wind project occurs in close spatial and temporal proximity.
-Individual IPFs would range from negligible to moderate adverse impacts and negligible to minor beneficial impacts.
-This includes the minor beneficial impacts of port utilization and minor adverse impacts of land disturbance, traffic, noise, and the presence of new substations.
-Phases 1 and 2 would contribute to the overall impact rating primarily through port-related traffic and noise and the onshore OECR and substation installation and operation, as well as beneficial impacts due to the use of port facilities designated for offshore wind activity.
+Cumulative impacts on land use and coastal infrastructure would be additive only if land disturbance associated with one or more other offshore wind projects occur in close spatial and temporal proximity.
+Impacts include the minor beneficial impacts of port utilization and minor adverse impacts of land disturbance, traffic, noise, and the presence of new substations.
+Phases 1 and 2 would contribute to cumulative impacts primarily through port-related traffic and noise and the onshore OECR and substation installation and operation, as well as beneficial impacts due to the use of port facilities designated for offshore wind activity.